Magda Karina: Biography

 She began her acting career while still a child, debuting in theater at sixteen years old in theatrical performance El soldadito de plomo.
-On television she debuted in telenovela Déjame vivir on 1982.
+On television she debuted in the telenovela Déjame vivir in 1982.

 In recent years, Magda Karina has used a new artistic name in some television works as Karina Ancira, adopting her stepfather's last name, Carlos Ancira.